 conda create -n firstenv python numpy

-Or you already have an environment than to install packages in that:
+Or you already have an environment to install packages in that:

 conda install -n firstenv python numpy scipy

 To use any specific version of the package, let’s say Python 3.6, instead of writing the only python specify the version along with it, for example

 In this way, we can install whatever available packages we want.
 Also to activate the environment and start working using the command: